npeich/COMP-2710-Projects/README.md

 Auburn University, Spring 2019

-Projects were completed in COMP 2710 - Software Construction Programs written in C++
+Projects were completed in COMP 2710 - Software Construction.

+Programs written in C++.

 # Homework 1: